threepointone/partyserver/packages/partysync/README.md

 - A common pattern is to use one DO per user (and/or entity), and you want to sync all it's state to the client.
 - This is a simple (tm) way to sync state from a Durable Object to a client.
 - Comes with all the other goodness of Durable Objects: consistency, hibernation, etc.
 - If you're looking for syncing slices of state from a database like postgres/mysql, then this library is probably not for you (yet).
-I recommend something more featureful likezero tinybase electric powersync etc (Lots of great options here - https://localfirstweb.dev/)
+I recommend something more featureful like zero tinybase electric powersync etc (Lots of great options here - https://localfirstweb.dev/)

+### Why not?

+- Not a good fit when the entire state is too large to fit in a client's memory.
+- Missing features (right now): migrations, multiple DOs on a single socket, better error handling / messaging, etc.
+- a higher level abstraction (than just using database records directly) would make this more useful.

 ### Usage